fogus/spiel/brettspiel/hexeh/README.markdown

 The game ends when a connected path is formed.
 Hexeh is guaranteed to end with a single path from opposite sides.

-Othel Lehto is © 2015 by Fogus.
+Hexeh is © 2015 by Fogus.